They say…

 De Bierkoning bierwinkel,

-has always had a good line in with its celebrated bruine cafés oozing traditional gezelligheid (cosiness, homeliness).
+has always had a good line in pubs with its celebrated bruine cafés oozing traditional gezelligheid (cosiness, homeliness).
 But a couple of decades ago you’d have been lucky to find anything other than a foaming but bland Dutch pils with which to soak up the atmosphere.
-Nowadays the range of beers is massively improved, and, as befits the capital of a trading nation, they are sourced from all over.
+Nowadays the range of beers is massively improved, and, as befits the of a trading nation, they are sourced from all over.
 In fact Belgian specialities can be easier to find than the products of the emerging crop of Dutch micros.

 Binnen de Bierkoning: een grote assortiment Nederlandse bieren

-City centre beer De Bierkoning – the Beer King – has been widening the tastes of Amsterdammers since 1985.
-Former market trader and sound engineer Jos van Niele opened it out of frustration with the difficulty of buying speciality beer locally.
+centre beer shop De Bierkoning – the Beer King – has been widening the tastes of Amsterdammers since 1985.
+Former trader and sound engineer Jos van Niele opened it out of frustration with the difficulty of buying speciality beer locally.
 Jos is still in charge, and now employs a staff of three.
 Though no longer the only specialist beer shop in the city, it’s the biggest and best-established and, with its impressive and well-chosen range and enthusiastic and expert customer service, it’s arguably one of the best in Europe.

 Around 900 different beers are cleverly shoehorned into a modestly-sized space, while leaving room to browse in a pleasant natural wood interior while filling up your attractive woven basket.
 Almost half are Belgian, with several rarities and aged beers, and a small downstairs area devoted to quality lambics.
 Brits and Germans get a good showing, and there are some well-chosen bottles from the USA, Czech Republic, Russia and elsewhere.
-But perhaps most impressive is the large range of Dutch specialities, from veterans like Brand and Gulpener alongside relative newcomers such as local brewer ’t IJ, which brews a special beer, Vlo, for the shop, and current international cult success De Molen.
+But perhaps most impressive is the large range of Dutch specialities, from veterans like Brand and alongside relative newcomers such as local brewer ’t IJ, which brews a special beer, Vlo, for the shop, and current international cult success De Molen.

 Een glas voor een koning gepast

 “We focus on specialities, not supermarket beers,” says Jos, “preferably from smaller brewers.
-The quality of Dutch microbrewers is improving – we’re particularly enthusiastic about the beers from De Molen right now.
-And we’ve commissioned another new beer ourselves, Labelle’s Chocoladestout (chocolate stout) from De in Uithoorn, which I just tasted and found sublime.”
+The quality of Dutch microbrewers is improving – we’re particularly enthusiastic about the beers from De right now.
+And we’ve commissioned another new beer ourselves, Labelle’s Chocoladestout (chocolate stout) from De Schans in Uithoorn, which I just tasted and found sublime.”
 There are shelves for seasonal beers – visit in the autumn and you’ll find a comprehensive range of Dutch and other boks – and preselected mixed cases.
 Then there’s around 300 different glasses, plus books, T-shirts and breweriana.
 Organised tastings can also be arranged.

 De Bierkoning,